emiliosheinz/full-cycle-microservices-based-architecture/README.md

 - **For easier hiring and onboarding:** Since monolithic services are usually developed using a single technology stack, and have their components tightly coupled, in a single place they are easier to understand, making it easier to hire and onboard new developers.

 - **When you want easier sharing of code and data:** Monolithic architecture has all its components in a single place, making it easier to share code and data between different components of the application.

+## Migration from Monolithic to Microservices

+Migrating from a Monolithic to a Microservices architecture is a complex process that requires careful planning and execution.
+Here are some key steps to consider when migrating:

+1. **Identify business functionalities:** Identify the different business functionalities of the application and break them down into separate services.
+Better understanding DDD (Domain-Driven Design) can help in this process.

+1. **Avoid too much granularity:** Avoid breaking down the application into too many microservices, as this can lead to complexity and performance issues.

+1. **Check for dependencies:** Identify dependencies between different components of the application and ensure that they are properly managed in the microservices architecture.
+This can avoid you from having a distributed monolith.

+1. **Plan the migration of the database:** Migrating from a monolithic database to a microservices architecture can be challenging.
+Plan the migration carefully and consider using separate databases for each service.

+1. **Don't be afraid about data duplication:** In a microservices architecture, it's common to have data duplication between services.
+This can help improve performance and scalability.

+1. **Eventual consistency:** In a microservices architecture, services communicate asynchronously through events.
+This can lead to eventual consistency issues that need to be carefully managed.

+1. **Start from the edges:** Start by breaking down the application from the edges, i.e., the parts of the application that are more loosely coupled.
+This can help you gain experience with microservices architecture before tackling the more complex parts of the application.